 Machine Learning has gained increasing popularity over the past several years.
 More and more companies have started to use Data Science in order to improve their business strategies and tactics.
 Sample applications of machine learning models include prediction, image/speech recognition, recommendation engine, and fraud detection.

-As the Lead Data Scientist at Indellient, I have helped many clients mitigate risk by taking control of their data.
+As the Data Science Manager at Indellient, I have helped many clients mitigate risk by taking control of their data.
 Today we are going to focus on the applications of Machine Learning in Fraud Detection.

 What is Machine Learning?